yetanotherchris/CloudFileStore/src/CloudFileStore.Tests/README.md

 1. Create a bucket
 1. Copy the bucket name into appsettings.json e.g. `"BucketName": "cloudfilestore-tests",`
 1. Select the bucket in the browser, and under permissions on the right add the service account email as role "Storage Admin".

+You can also store the JSON file that you downloaded from the Google console as `google.json`, which is used by the Github Actions workflow.

 ### Azure